Preface to Lyrical Ballads Summary

 • Influence of Nature on Poetic Imagination

-In the preface, Wordsworth delves into how the poet’s interaction with nature shapes his poetic creations and augments his imaginative faculties.
+In the preface, Wordsworth explains how a poet’s interaction with nature shapes his poetry and boosts his imagination.

 Leave a comment